Originally posted by TCLynx on AGC, June 1, 2010

 Originally posted by TCLynx on AGC, May 30, 2010

 Well Here is the blog post I promised about the BIG catfish.
 We had this girl for a little over two years and she was definitely an advanced fingerling when we got her.
-This one was from our very first batch of fish that we . . . → Read More: It Was This Big!!!
+This one was from our very first batch of fish that we put . . . → Read More: It Was This Big!!!

 Originally posted by TCLynx on AGC on May 29, 2010

 It has been brought to my attention that quoting the “max stocking levels” with system design information might be counterproductive with many people new to Aquaponics.
-It seems that many people take this number and figure it is standard and that they should stock . . . → Read More: Recommended Stocking Levels vs Max Stocking Levels
+It seems that many people take this number and figure it is standard and that they should stock their . . . → Read More: Recommended Stocking Levels vs Max Stocking Levels

 Facebook Twitter Google+ EmailLinkEmbedCopy and paste this HTML code into your webpage to embed.